-The Advanced Certificate in Education for Career and Technical Educators is designed to prepare practicing teachers at CTE centers to improve and enhance their teaching practice and to integrate educational concepts, strategies and methodologies into lessons and assessments for high school students.
-Graduates obtaining this certificate will also satisfy the State of Maine requirement for CTE teachers to earn a conditional teaching certification to teach at a Career and Technical Education Center.
+The Certificate in Education for Career and Technical Educators is designed to prepare practicing teachers at CTE centers to improve and enhance their teaching practice and to integrate educational concepts, strategies and methodologies into lessons and assessments for high school students.
+Graduates obtaining this certificate will also be eligible to apply for the State of Maine requirement for CTE teachers.

-Education for Career and Technical Educators - Advanced Certificate Career and Technical Education Courses Credits CTE 101 Introduction to Career and Technical Education Environments 3 CTE 112 Classroom/Lab Management and Safety for CTE Environments 3 CTE 204 The Teaching Process in CTE Environments 3 CTE 212 Assessment and Evaluation in CTE Environments 3 CTE 216 Exceptional Learners in CTE Environments 3 CTE 217 Teaching Literacy Skills in CTE Environments 3 .
-TOTAL ADVANCED CERTIFICATE CREDITS 18
+Education for Career and Technical Educators - Certificate Career and Technical Education Courses Credits CTE 101 Introduction to Career and Technical Education Environments 3 CTE 112 Classroom/Lab Management and Safety for CTE Environments 3 CTE 204 The Teaching Process in CTE Environments 3 CTE 212 Assessment and Evaluation in CTE Environments 3 CTE 216 Exceptional Learners in CTE Environments 3 CTE 217 Teaching Literacy Skills in CTE Environments 3 TOTAL CERTIFICATE CREDITS 18